 Our third and final region of Vietnam will be the south.
 The former city of Saigon is full of history and reminders of the war.
 We’ll visit the Cu Chi Tunnels and museums that teach a great deal about Vietnam’s fragile history.

 DAY 17: GROUP FLIGHTS DEPARTS FROM HO CHI MINH CITY (SGN)

 After the group flight takes off the trip is over.

 Travel with us and discover why we are consistently winning awards for Top Youth Travel Organization.

 Frequently Asked Questions

-What is unique about Vietnam Ultimate Service and Adventure?
+What is unique about the Vietnam Ultimate Service & Adventure trip?

 What kind of teen typically participates in this program?
 What are the requirements to join?